star-whale/starwhale/docs/docs/tutorials/cifar10.md

     volume_size: 2M
 ```

 Most of the fields are self-explained.
-The `process` descriptor is used to tell StarWhale that 'Hey, use CIFAR10Slicer to slice the dataset please!'.
-The `data_filter` is used to tell StarWhale to search files that contain data and named like `test_batch` recursively under `data_dir`.
-Then StarWhale will use the files searched as input for `process`.
+The `process` descriptor is the entry point of the data split method.
+The `data_filter` is for searching files containing data named like `test_batch` recursively under `data_dir`.
+Then Starwhale will use the files found as the input for `process`.

-After create the yaml file under `${code_base}/example/cifar10/`, we are ready to do it.
+After creating the yaml file under `${code_base}/example/cifar10/`, we are ready.

 ```console
 $ cd ..